datacommonsorg/docsite/custom_dc/custom_data.md

 layout: default
 title: Work with custom data
 nav_order: 3
-parent: Build and run your own Data Commons
+parent: Build your own Data Commons
 ---

 {:.no_toc}
 # Work with custom data

+This page shows you how to format and load your own custom data into your local instance.
+This is step 2 of the [recommended workflow](/custom_dc/index.html#workflow).

 * TOC
 {:toc}

-This page shows you how to format and load your own custom data into your local instance.
-This is step 2 of the [recommended workflow](/custom_dc/index.html#workflow).

 ## Overview